-Admissions are done through the Emergency Department (ED) located on the lower level.
+Admissions are done through the Emergency Department (ED) located on the upper level.
 When going to the Emergency you will be requested to answer general questions, provide your Health Card and insurance coverage if available.

 The hospital provides semi-private rooms consisting of two patient beds.